 If these criteria are applied to the IOC Taxonomic Reference List it may provide a reasonable first listing of potentially invasive HAB species in a given area/region.
 This is without considering if introduction would be with ballast, aquaculture, fouling etc. The listing of potentially toxic alien invasive HAB species may be of relevance for monitoring both in relation to the coming ballast water convention and for national or regional strategies on invasive species.

 For a more focused ranked risk assessment, bloom forming species are probably higher risk (for any vector) because the source propagule pressure will be higher.
-Another important issue is the time an organisms can resist in e.g. ballast water why species with resting stages (e.g., cysts or spores) would also be higher risk.
+Another important issue is the time an organism can resist in e.g. ballast water.
+Species with resting stages (e.g., cysts or spores) would also pose a higher risk.
 However, non-spore-forming diatoms also can survive for long periods of time.
-Species with a history of being invasive in other parts of the world are probably higher risk as well, however, most bloom-forming species that aren't already considered cosmopolitan would still make the list—so that doesn't really narrow it much (relative to the amount of work involved in ferreting out the history for each species).
+Species with a history of being invasive in other parts of the world pose probably higher risk as well, however, most bloom-forming species that aren’t already considered cosmopolitan would still make the list—so that doesn’t really narrow it much (relative to the amount of work involved in ferreting out the history for each species).
 If you are focused on the ballast vector, coastal and estuarine species are higher risk as are anything with a broad salinity tolerance (under current ballast exchange requirements).
 If you have the time and energy, the better approach would be to map conditions in the receiving systems with the species tolerances/requirements.
 A species we consider low risk to a freshwater system might be high risk to a marine port or estuary and vice versa.

 Australia has listed since 1989 Gymnodinium catenatum, Alexandrium tamarense/catenella, Alexandrium minutum for which strong circumstantial evidence exists (Bolch & de Salas, Harmful Algae 2007) that they had been introduced to Australia, i.e. further spreading via domestic ballast water needs to be prevented.
 Pfiesteria piscicida was on a list of future pests.
 This taxon has now been confirmed from Australian ballast water and Australian ports, but its introduced status is unclear.
 PARK et al. Applied Environmental Microbiology 2007.